leestott/ResponsibleAI/README.md

 6. **monitoring:** datadrift-pipeline.ipynb and environment.yml
 7. **preprocessing:** exploratory_data_analysis.ipynb and environment.yml

-Our recommendation is to use dedicated Conda environments for each of the Notebooks due to library and version dependencies if you are running this on a local machine non devcontainer you will need to create the conda enviroments via using conda navigator or execute the following commands before do anything inside these notebooks.
+Our recommendation is to use dedicated Conda environments for each of the Notebooks due to library and version dependencies if you are running this on a local machine non devcontainer you will need to create the conda enviroments via using conda navigator or execute the Conda installation before do anything inside these notebooks.

 ## 3. Run Dataset Generator

 Run `src/dataset-generator/dataset-generator.ipynb` to create the project dataset made from UCI Heart-Disease dataset specifically to Responsible AI steps.
-See the dataset generated on **./dataset** folder
+See the dataset generated in the **./dataset** folder

 ## 4. Publish the pipeline

 Run `src/mlops-pipeline/mlops-publish-pipeline.ipynb` to create a machine learning service pipeline with Responsible AI steps and MLOps techniques that runs jobs unattended in different compute clusters.

-You can see the runs pipelines in the Azure portal.
+You can see the run in the Azure Machine Learning Services Portal in the pipelines section of the portal.

 ![Pipelines in portal](docs/pipelines.jpg)

 ## 5. Submit pipeline using API Rest

-Run `src/mlops-pipeline/mlops-submit-pipeline.ipynb` to execute/invoke this published pipeline via REST endpoint.
+Run `src/mlops-pipeline/mlops-submit-pipeline.ipynb` to execute/invoke this publishes the pipeline via REST endpoint.

-You can see the runs pipelines in the Azure portal.
+You can see the run in the Azure Machine Learning Services Portal in the pipelines section of the portal.

 ![Pipelines in portal](docs/pipelines_runs.jpg)